varunsaral/automatic_attendence_marker_teams/README.md

 # automatic_attendence_marker_teams

-This simple script do the manual work of typing attendence on time and also exiting the meeting
+This simple script do the manual work of typing attendence on time and also exiting the meeting (Doesn't mean you should'nt be studying , it's just to save time and made for learning purpose)

 currently have two modes , zen and normal